 Police involvement:

-Does the person reporting / vic tim/parents or carers / school want the F Police to investigate?
+Does the person reporting / v victim/parents or ca rers / school want t he Polie ce to investigate?

-☐ Yes □ No
+🗌 Yes 🗌 No

-The police will want to collect evid left by the offender or swab any a may be of use to the police then puelephone number is: 101. reas where the suspec ct has touched.
-If you have any evidence, which
+The police will want to collect even left by the offender or swab any may be of use to the police ther telephone number is: 101. vareas where the su spect has touched.
+If you hav ve any evidence, which

 Authorisation:

-Certain agencies can share of Do you agree to the information partnership?
-(The local agency processes and Volume of Citizens Advice Shropshire and Volume of This is requested to help in assets.) n being passed to all partnership includes W ictim Support Shropsh the agencies involvest Mercia Police, Slire). red in the local agency propshire Diversity Officer,
+Certain agencies can share de-personalised information without your consent.
+Do you agree to the information being passed to all the agencies involved in the local agency partnership?
+(The local agency partnership includes West Mercia Police, Shropshire Diversity Officer, Citizens Advice Shropshire and Victim Support Shropshire).
+This is requested to help in assessing and countering the levels of hate crime in Shropshire.

-Incident details only ☐ Yes ☐ No
+Incident details only ☐ Yes 🗌 No

-Personal details ☐ Yes ☐ No
+Personal details 🗌 Yes 🗌 No

-Signatura Date
+Signature Date

-Signature L Date
+Follow-up - for any further in formal reporting required). terventions related to this incident (for r Schoo l use - no additional

-Follow-up - for any further interformal reporting required). rventions related to t tnis incident (for Sc nooi use - no additionai
+If the behaviour does not sto

-If the behaviour does not stop a additional steps being taken an
+additional steps being taken and outcomes for b ooth victim and perp petrator :

-Victim:- Troum and porposit
+Victim:-

 Perpetrator:-